rackspace-cookbooks/nodestack/README.md

 Attributes
 ----------

+####Note: the 'my_nodejs_app' defines the name of the app, please change this to something more relevant to the customer.

 `node['nodestack']['apps']['my_nodejs_app']['app_dir']` path where the application will be deployed

 `node['nodestack']['apps']['my_nodejs_app']['app_user']` OS user that will be used to run the app